alosdiallo/Pedigree/README.md

 - References

 ### Introduction
-**ԾաՌR** is a Shiny App for visualizing genealogical trees.
+**ԾաՌR** is a Shiny App for visualization and analysis of pedigrees or genealogical trees.
 The family data uploaded should be in **xls** or **xlsx** format.
 It is visualized using [kinship2](https://cran.r-project.org/web/packages/kinship2/index.html) package in R, which handles family information with a pedigree object.
 Shiny is an open source package built in R, used in builidng interactive web apps directly from R, without requiring knowledge in HTML, CSS,or Javascript.
 Shiny apps can be run locally from an R session on your computer or can be hosted in the cloud thourgh [ShinyServer](https://www.shinyapps.io/).

 ### Installation process